Sunday, March 1, 2026

 This time, we were really focused on cleaning up anything we needed.
 The night before, I kind of cleaned up the structure and color graded alongside Quinn, really just leaving the b-roll to put on.
 We also needed to write narration for the piece.

-Nico and Writing the narration
+Nico and I writing the narration

 Frankly, Shakespeare could not have come up with what Nico and I wrote (dead for a bit).
 Aneesa recorded, and I plugged it in and leveled, and mixed it.
 Finally, after finding a couple of images, I clicked Command M on my keyboard and exported.